Receiving the Best Possible Legal Representation in Federal Court

 Jenks Act – Prior Statements of a Witness

-If the United States claims that any statement ordered to be produced under this section contains matter which does not relate to the subject matter of the testimony of the witness, the court shall order the United States to deliver such statement for the inspection of the court in camera . . .
+If the United States claims that any statement ordered to be produced under this section contains matter which does not relate to the subject matter of the testimony of the witness, the court shall order the United States to deliver such statement for the inspection of the court.

 If the United States elects not to comply with an order of the court under subsection (b) or (c) hereof to deliver to the defendant any such statement, or such portion thereof as the court may direct, the court shall strike from the record the testimony of the witness, and the trial shall proceed unless the court in its discretion shall determine that the interests of justice require that a mistrial be declared.

-The term ”statement”, as used in subsections (b), (c), and (d) of this section in relation to any witness called by the United States, means -a written statement made by said witness and signed or otherwise adopted or approved by him; a stenographic, mechanical, electrical, or other recording, or a transcription thereof, which is a substantially verbatim recital of an oral statement made by said witness and recorded contemporaneously with the making of such oral statement; or a statement, however taken or recorded, or a transcription thereof, if any, made by said witness to a grand jury.
+The term ”statement,” as used in subsections (b), (c), and (d) of this section concerning any witness called by the United States, means a written statement made by said witness and signed or otherwise adopted or approved by him; stenographic, mechanical, electrical, or other recordings, or transcriptions thereof, which is a substantially verbatim recital of an oral statement made by said witness and recorded contemporaneously with the making of such oral statement; or a statement, however, taken or recorded, or a transcription thereof, if any, made by that witness to a grand jury.

 On September 8, 2003, an order was entered in the Eastern District of Michigan that was designed to streamline the discovery process in criminal cases and facilitate the orderly production of evidence to the defense.
-The order, entitled Standing Order for Discovery and Inspection and Fixing Motion Cutoff Dates in Criminal Cases, is applicable to all criminal prosecutions in the Eastern District of Michigan.
+The order, entitled Standing Order for Discovery and Inspection and Fixing Motion Cutoff Dates in Criminal Cases, applies to all criminal prosecutions in the Eastern District of Michigan.
+The order helps facilitate the distribution of discovery to criminal defense attorneys in federal court.

-Generally, the order requires that the prosecution file a Discovery Notice in a timely manner, which generally outlines the government’s discoverable evidence.
+Generally, the order requires that the prosecution file a Discovery Notice promptly, which generally outlines the government’s discoverable evidence.
 If denying the identification of some evidence is in the government’s interest, the government may elect not to make such disclosure but must advise the defense that such a determination has been made.

-The role of the prosecution, unfortunately, is not clear to many prosecutors who zealously pursue convictions irrespective of the truth or justice.
-Many courts, innocently or willfully, regularly are complicit in the prosecution’s denial of good faith discovery to the defense.
-The criminal defense in any federal prosecution has to be on guard for discovery violations and aggressively pursue compliance with federal rules regarding the production of discovery.
+Unfortunately, the government’s role is unclear to many prosecutors who zealously pursue convictions irrespective of the truth or justice.
+Innocently or willfully, many judges are complicit in the prosecution’s denial of good faith discovery to the defense.
+The criminal defense in any federal prosecution has to be on guard for discovery violations and aggressively pursue compliance with federal rules regarding discovery production.
+As you can see, the discovery process is highly complex, and many of the obligations to get complete discovery are the defense attorney’s responsibility.
+A lawyer without sufficient experience and knowledge is at the government’s mercy and detrimental to their client.

-Many assistant United States Attorneys in the Eastern District of Michigan make a genuine, good faith effort to comply with the discovery rules.
-Unfortunately, there are exceptions to every rule and federal and state prosecutors frequently get caught up in a culture of “the ends justify the means.”
-Even in cases where an Assistant US Attorney genuinely attempts to comply with discovery rules, many federal agents can be obstructive or uncooperative.
+Many assistant United States Attorneys in the Eastern District of Michigan make a genuine, good-faith effort to comply with the discovery rules.
+Unfortunately, there are exceptions to every rule, and federal, and state prosecutors frequently get caught up in a culture of “the ends justify the means.”
+Even in cases where an Assistant US Attorney genuinely attempts to comply with discovery rules in federal court, many federal agents can be obstructive or uncooperative.
+Reputable, experienced criminal defense attorneys who routinely practice in federal court have a command of the discovery rules and all available techniques to obtain full discovery.

 If you or a loved one is charged with a federal offense and is facing prosecution, you need a highly experienced federal defense attorney.
-The federal defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. collectively have 40 years of experience aggressively and fearlessly defending those charged with felony and misdemeanor federal offenses.
-Please call us at (248) 263-6800 for a free consultation or complete a Request for Assistance Form and a federal defense lawyer will promptly contact you.
+The federal defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience aggressively and fearlessly defending those charged with felony and misdemeanor federal offenses.